learnbyexample/Ruby_Scripting/chapters/Arrays.md

 => [1, "good"]
 ```

-* modifying a mutable element of array clone will affect the original array as well
+* modifying a mutable element of cloned array will affect the original array as well

 ```ruby
 >> fruits = %w[apple mango guava]